 Machines that can do both additive manufacturing and subtractive operations are becoming more prevalent, and so advanced tools like Fusion 360 are needed in order to integrate the different technologies.

-Powder-based processes have their place for many applications that require laser focused precision, and design complexity, including lattice structures, topology optimization, and generatively designed builds that are unachievable using other manufacturing processes.
+Powder-based processes have their place for many applications that require laser-focused precision, and design complexity, including lattice structures, topology optimization, and generatively designed builds that are unachievable using other manufacturing processes.
 Design and manufacturing companies using Fusion 360 will be in good standing with additive and subtractive processes that will certainly improve production efficiency, drive competitive advantages and simplify the design to manufacturing process.
+Learn more about how Fusion 360 can improve your additive process here.